nollium/portfinder/README.md

 python3 portfinder.py
 ```

-It's just a small wrapper on psutil that displays the output nicely in a rich table
+It's just a small psutil wrapper which displays the output nicely in a rich table